codenato/transformation-vision/_projects/national-day-of-prayer.md

 **Join us at the Cedar Hill City-Wide Event**

-Transformation Vision prioritizes community involvement in the annual National Day of Prayer (which is the first Thursday in May).&nbsp; Transformation Vision offers prayer that is open to the community both during the Noon hour and again for an evening community service.&nbsp; The location for the Noon prayer varies from year to year and the evening service traditionally is held at Cedar Hill High School’s Performing Arts Center.&nbsp; As time approaches the event each year, this website will provide further details.&nbsp;
+Transformation Vision prioritizes community involvement in the annual National Day of Prayer (which is the first Thursday in May).
+Transformation Vision offers prayer that is open to the community both during the Noon hour and again for an evening community service.
+The location for the Noon prayer varies from year to year and the evening service traditionally is held at Cedar Hill High School’s Performing Arts Center.
+As time approaches the event each year, this website will provide further details.

 **A Prayer for America by Beth Moore**